8fold/php-html-spec/README.md

 2. When we learn of updates to the specification or list of elements, the scripts are run again and any manual updates are performed before submitting a new release.

 ## Other

-{links or descriptions or license, versioning, and governance}

 ### Versioning